RykerC/shop_keyword/README.md

 Beside, the keyword in `query` may be not an option in the dictionary, so we add the `query` words list to our dictionary by using `jieba.add_word()`.
 So that when we do the segment, we can get more accurate results.

 ### 3. Word Embedding

+The text data cannot be used directly in the neural network.
+We need to convert it into vectors first.
+And there are several ways to achieve this.
+One is `TfidfVectorizer` which is counting the frequency of the word tokens.
+And another way is `Word Embedding`.

+And in the `Word Embedding`, we have two main methods, one is `one-hot model`, the other is `Word2Vec`.
+I adopted the second one because it could consider the relationship(the distance) between words which in `one-hot model` is not considered.
+Also the `Word2Vec` can reduce the dimension of the word vector.

+I used `gensim` module do the word embedding.
+When do the embedding, it needs corpus.
+I did't find much Traditional Chinese corpus I only used the train & test set to train the word embedding model, so the word embedding results are not that perfect.

+After embedding, we could get a word2vec model, which I saved as `word_embedding.wv`.
+Then we could use `model.wv[word]` to get the vector representation of the word after we load the word2vec model by `model = Word2Vec.load('word_embedding.wv')`.

+### 4. Sequence to Sequence Model

+After the word embedding, we can start to build the neural network to do the trainin to get the keyword extraction.
+Based on the data, I treat this as a supervised learning task.
+In this part, I checked several method, but I think the Sequence to Sequence Model could have a good performance.
+The traditional classification usually used when we have fixed categories.
+But in the project, the keywords are always changed based on different product name.